essential-contributions/essential-integration/docs/getting-started/src/getting-started/applications/index.md

 In short, a **Pint program** exists to **validate a given state mutation** against predefined rules.
 These rules form the core of a **Pint contract**.

-In the rest of this guide, we will implement these concepts in **Pint** using a simple counter application.
+In the rest of this guide, we will implement these concepts in **Pint** using both a simple counter application, and a more complex token application.
 You’ll see how contracts, predicates, and constraints come together in practice.